As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Is there anything that dog owners can do to prevent future cysts?

 In some cases, especially schnauzers and dogs with chronic skin allergies, cysts may recur even after successful treatment.
 These recurrences are not a result of the removed cyst coming back but instead are new cysts forming.
 This can be due to the breed’s disposition for the issue or a result of chronic skin irritation.
-To prevent future cysts as much as possible, owners must address the underlying causes, such as allergies, skin infections, and ear infections.
+To prevent future occurrences as much as possible, owners must address the underlying causes, such as allergies, skin infections, and ear infections.

 What to do when cysts rupture, get infected, or bleed